alexey-polyashov/currency-emmotions/README.md

 3. Run the command "./gradlew clean build"
 4. Run the command "docker build -t currency-emotion ."
 5. Run the command "docker run --name=currency-emotions -d -p 8080:8080 -t currency-emotion ."
+6. The application runs on port 8080.
+The URL of the application on localhost - http://localhost:8080/currency-emotions/
-6. For stop service run the command "docker stop currency-emotions"
+7. For stop service run the command "docker stop currency-emotions"

 ### Some details